 I think it is reasonable to believe that the preponderance of the 4.14% of incremental returns every year is a function of fully exploiting the power of diversification.

 Taken from our research Published in the Journal of Indicies are recreated on our website here.

 Of course, this portfolio held too many assets, so it would be easy to improve upon, at least from a diversification return / diversification alpha perspective.
 If you are interested in the strategies to harvest diversification alpha, subscribe to Portfoliothink on YouTube, as I will be posted how to and strategy links for those.

 So if you are the client of a Financial Advisor and you have a version of one of their model portfolios and the model portfolio is investing in other funds now you have 4 problems:

 - Additional fund expenses

 - Lack of diversification

 These cumulatively provide that the strategy will be probably underachieving its potential by several percentage points every year.
 For more details on the problems with model portfolios, please see https://portfoliothinktank.com/model-portfolio/

 The bottom line is that you can’t trust the industry to get you diversification.
 You can’t trust the industry to make diversification work for you.
 You can measure your portfolio diversification when you put in your portfolio at www.PortfolioThinkTank.com.
-And you can wire it in to your strategy if you let us optimize it for you.
+And you can wire it in to your strategy if you use our free portfolio optimizer.
 See for yourself.

 James’ professional orientation points at the zenith (and sometimes nadir) where technology and investments intersect.
 He is a Fintech entrepreneur and has served twenty years of a lifetime sentence.